miaoti/inventoryPro/EMAIL_NOTIFICATION_ANALYSIS.md

 - ✅ Proper fallback mechanisms
 - ✅ Professional email templates
 - ✅ Comprehensive error handling
+- ✅ Owner account created for system administration

+**Database Setup**:
+- ✅ Migration V19 adds owner account automatically during deployment
+- ✅ Account verification included in deployment process
+- ✅ Secure password handling with bcrypt hashing

-The system is ready for testing.
+The system is ready for testing with both admin and owner accounts available.
 Any remaining issues will be visible in the enhanced logging output.